 The Doc gave Dean another one of his knowing looks and glanced back to Sam.

-Sam was sat up, leaning back against the wad of pillows on his bed, mostly awake and concious from the medication when they swapped his dose earlier.
-He was still aching, still felt the pain but it wasn't all consuming like before, when he couldn't expand his chest for the pain.
+Sam was sat up, leaning back against the wad of pillows on his bed, mostly awake and conscious from the medication when they swapped his dose earlier.
+He was still aching, still felt the pain but it wasn't all consuming like before, when he couldn't expand his chest.

 "For what?"
-Sam asked, his voice still thick from the sleep.
+Sam asked, his voice still thick from sleep.

 "After...after the crash.
-Towing the 'pala, getting Bobby ready for parts...not freaking out me...just being there.
+Towing the 'pala, getting Bobby ready for her parts...not freaking out on me...just being there.
 And then, tonight- you saved my ass."